Northern Luzon giant cloud rat

 Phloeomys pallidus

-The Northern Luzon giant cloud rat is a large species of rodent only found in Luzon, the largest and most populous island in the Philippines.
+The Northern Luzon giant cloud rat is a large species of rodent only found in Luzon.
+This is the largest and most inhabited island in the Philippines.

 These timid, forest-dwelling animals have long, rough fur.
 Most of their coats are a combination of white to pale grey fur with dark brown or black markings on the face and body.
 They have small ears, long whiskers and a densely furred tail.